 Francis P. Duggan, M.D - Founder/President

-Dr Duggan is the Founder and Managing Director of Health Care Volunteers International (hcvi.org).
+Dr. Duggan is the Founder and Managing Director of Health Care Volunteers International (hcvi.org).
 He is actively involved in all HCVI projects.
-He has spent approximately 1/3 of the last 15 years doing international volunteer medicine and has been on an estimated 50+ volunteer medical and surgical missions, in numerous locations around the globe.
-He has spent approximately 3500 hours engaged in volunteer work in Cambodia alone in the last 4 years.
-He is board certified in the USA in Internal Medicine and Emergency Medicine but has become somewhat of a "jack of all trades" out of necessity, working in remote and under-served areas around the world.
+Before opening HCVI, he had already spent approximately 1/3 of the prior 15 years doing international volunteer medicine and had been on an estimated 50+ volunteer medical and surgical missions with other organizations in numerous locations around the globe.
+He is board-certified in the USA in Internal Medicine and Emergency Medicine but has become somewhat of a "jack of all trades" out of necessity, working in remote and under-served areas worldwide.
 Currently, the majority of his volunteer work is surgical and procedural.
 He is particularly interested in how technology can be leveraged to drive better health outcomes.

-In January of 2015, while on a volunteer trip in Nicaragua, Dr. Duggan was involved in a near-fatal car accident.
+In January of 2015, while on a volunteer trip to Nicaragua, Dr. Duggan was involved in a near-fatal car accident.
 He sustained a multitude of fractures in 22 broken bones and was hospitalized for most of the first half of 2015 and could not ambulate without assistance for over 1 year.
 He underwent a total of 12 major surgeries related to the accident including bilateral knee surgery, bilateral hip replacement, and numerous pelvic reconstructive surgeries.
 Looking for a silver lining, he states he now has an excuse for his dancing skills.

-This was a major setback for the organization; however, Dr. Duggan has managed to not only sustain existing projects but to initiate others.
+This was a major setback for the organization; however, Dr. Duggan has managed to not only sustain existing projects but to initiate others during this difficult period.
 For a large part of the year, this was done from his "office/hospital bed".
 He cites this, in addition to his significant financial contribution, as a reflection of HCVI's commitment to its stated mission.

 John M. Griffin - Treasurer